-First, the amount of space you have in your kitchen should be considered, especially with regard to countertop space if that is where you plan to locate it.
+First, the amount of space you have in your kitchen should be considered, especially the countertop space if that is where you plan to locate it.
 The alternative is an oven that is installed over the range.
-In either case, you must ensure you have the correct dimensions so you know what the limits are on the size of the microwave oven that you can buy.
+In either case, you must ensure you have the correct dimensions to know the limits of the size of the microwave oven that you can buy.

 Next, consider the range of cooking options you want and whether you'd prefer lots of automatic presets or just a few basic ones.
 There are considerable differences between products in terms of their functions, so not only do you want to know what these functions do, but you also need to decide whether you want them or not.

-As with any purchase, there will be price considerations and with convection microwave ovens the range can be significant.
+As with any purchase, there are price considerations, and the range can be significant with convection microwave ovens.
 No matter their income, everyone will have their view on what they are prepared to spend.

-It’s also beneficial to determine which ovens which have the features you desire and then match them to the price you are prepared to pay.
-As always ensure the dimensions of the unit you are considering are suitable for where you plan to locate it.
+It’s also beneficial to determine ovens with the features you desire and then match them to the price you are prepared to pay.
+As always, ensure the dimensions of the unit you are considering are suitable for where you plan to locate it.

 What Makes a Convection Microwave Oven Good?

 With a convection microwave oven, all the issues we've just mentioned are dealt with, plus it allows for an even greater range of cooking types.
-As there is a fan which is circulating air within the oven, the heat distribution is more even throughout.
-This means that food is being cooked evenly and thus you should not have the 'hot bits / cold bits' scenario.
+As there is a fan circulating air within the oven, the heat distribution is more even throughout.
+This means that food is being cooked evenly, and thus, you should not have the 'hot bits / cold bits' scenario.

-Another benefit is that by cooking in this way, food tends to cook from the inside out, rather than from the outside in.
+Another benefit is that food tends to cook from the inside out, rather than from the outside in by cooking food this way.
 This ensures that all parts of the food are cooked properly.

-Convection microwaves also allow you to cook items that you would otherwise not be able to in a normal microwave.
-For example, roasting meats such as pork, beef or chicken is not normally possible in a microwave as it cooks them too quickly.
-However, the evenly distributed heat within a convection microwave oven enables those meats to cook properly, and throughout.
+Convection microwaves also allow you to cook items that you would otherwise not be able to in a standard microwave.
+For example, roasting meats such as pork, beef, or chicken is not usually possible in a microwave as it cooks them too quickly.
+However, the evenly distributed heat within a convection microwave oven enables those meats to cook properly and throughout.

-Baking and grilling are other cooking types that can be done in convection microwave and thus it gives a greater diversity of the types of foods you can cook.
+Baking and grilling are other cooking types that can be done in a convection microwave, and thus, it gives a greater diversity of the types of foods you can cook.